Basa, Tra, Catfish or Vietnamese River Cobbler

 Production country — Vietnam

-Pangasius that are not farmed to any environmental production standards (uncertified) cannot be verified to address a number of issues of environmental concern as there is a lack of auditing of which requires farm inspections and no production standard enforcement.
-In general there are a number of issues of environmental concern associated with production, these include: habitat alteration; nutrient and organic pollution; escapes; interactions with local wildlife and enforcement of regulations.
+Pangasius that are not farmed to any environmental production standards (uncertified) cannot be verified to address a number of issues of environmental concern, due to the lack of auditing of which requires farm inspections to check compliance against production standard critieria.
+In general there are a number of issues of concern associated with production, these include: habitat alteration; nutrient and organic pollution; escapes; interactions with local wildlife and enforcement of regulations.
 Pangasius is a an omnivore and as such is not heavily reliant on marine proteins and oils to form part of its diet, however the fish used to produce the feed is currently not certified as being responsibly managed or sustainable.
 It is only by sourcing certified pangasius that you can be assured that the issues of critical environmental concern are being addressed.
 ASC certified is currently the best choice to make for this species.

 Farming in open net pens in river systems allows for interaction with the surrounding environment and, as such, has to be managed in such a way as to minimise negative environmental and ecological impacts.

 Based on method of production, fish type, and consumer rating: only fish rated 2 and below are included as an alternative in the list below.
 Click on a name to show the sustainable options available.Basa, Tra, Catfish or Vietnamese River Cobbler

 Bass, seabass (Farmed)